13 lingering questions about 'Fifty Shades of Grey'

 Why didn’t Anastasia change before their date?

 So Ana goes out to a bar with her friends, gets very drunk, and drunkenly calls Christian who picks her up and brings her back to his hotel to sleep it off (he also changed her into pajamas which feels excessively wrong).
-And Christian also sends his driver to her house to pick up clean clothes of hers because she vomited on her outfit from last night.
+And Christian also sends his driver to get more clothes for her since she vomited on her outfit from last night.
 A few questions here: first, the undressing—yeesh, right?
-But also, how does he know where Anastasia lives?
-She’s a college student who’s moving out of her presumable student housing after graduation, so it’s not like it would be on her driver’s license.
-Did you have your college dorm on your driver’s license?
-No. How did Christian’s driver get in her house?
+But also, did the driver go pick up clothes Ana already owns from her house?
+How would he know where Anastasia lives?
+She's a college student who's moving out of her presumable student housing after graduation, so it's not like it would be on her driver's license.
+Did you have your college dorm on your driver's license?
+No. How did Christian's driver get into her house?
 Did her roommate let in a strange man she had never seen before who said he wanted to take some clothes?
 What the hell.
 And how is breaking into her home to steal some clothes any easier than washing the clothes that had vomit on them?
-They’re in a hotel; they probably have a laundry service, or Christian is rich enough to send it out special.
-He also could have just bought her new clothes.
+They're in a hotel; they probably have a laundry service, or Christian is rich enough to send it out special.
+If his driver bought new clothes for her, how the hell would he have known what size she is?
+Did Christian make his driver examine the labels on the insides of a strange girl's vomit-encrusted clothes?

-And then to make things weirder, Ana is still wearing the outfit Christian’s driver picked out when she and Christian go on their date that night.
+And then to make things weirder: Ana is still wearing the outfit Christian's driver picked out when she and Christian go on their date that night.
 Did she not shower?
 She had a disgusting, vomit-y drunken night!
 Or did she shower and get back in the clothes a random stranger pulled for her?
 Why would she do that?
-I mean, you’d think you’d want to get more dressed up for your first real date with someone.
-Was Christian’s driver’s taste that good that he happened to randomly pull exactly the outfit she would have chosen to wear?
+I mean, you'd think you'd want to get more dressed up for your first real date with someone.
+Was Christian's driver's taste that good that he happened to randomly pull exactly the outfit she would have chosen to wear?

 How is she comfortable waking up and cooking in his home?